OML-Team/open-metric-learning/README.md

 The possibility of using pure PyTorch and modular structure of the code leaves a room for utilizing OML with your favourite framework after the implementation of the necessary wrappers.

+Please, see "Minimal examples" section for more details.
 </p>
 </details>